benjamin-albert/socket.io-intercept/README.md

 * If the socket.io team add a new feature you most likely **won't have to wait for this project to implement that featuer properly**.
 * When you decide to update your socket.io **your tests can give you more meaningful insight** (in most cases without having to update this library).

-Another important design goal of `socket.io-intercept` is to provide the bare minimum you need to start testing your code, and therefor providing a simple way for the user to start testing there code.
+Another important design goal of Socket.IO Intercept is to provide the bare minimum you need to start testing your code, and therefor providing a simple way for the user to start testing there code.

-Once your application start growing and becomes more complex `socket.io-intercept` expectes you to use it along side (or as a dependency) of other libraries that provide more powerful tools and syntactic sugar for unit testing socket.io
+Once your application start growing and becomes more complex Socket.IO Intercept expects you to use it along side (or as a dependency) of other libraries that provide more powerful tools and syntactic sugar for unit testing Socket.IO